filemakergarage/FileMaker-support-for-BBEdit/README.md

-# FileMaker-support-for-BBEdit
+# F1 Deveveloper Tools

+## Language Support for Editors and IDEs

-Language Modules and Clippings for better editing of FileMaker source in BBEdit
+Language Modules, Clippings, Keywords for better editing of FileMaker source in your favourite text editor or IDE.

+### BBEdit